GregWoods/gregwoods.github.io/_posts/2012-01-28-simple-video-editing-no-its-never-simple.md

 After installing lots of apps and codecs, and failing to make progress, I stumbles across this YouTube tutorial [youtube.com](http://www.youtube.com/watch?v=nXLEAScqN0U) , and followed the steps.
 For the sake of my own future sanity, I've noted them here.

 * Start fresh - uninstall as many codec and video editing apps you can find
     * ffdshow
     * virtualDub
     * Quicktime
     * Codec packs
 * Install a fresh new copy of VirtualDub
 * Install the K-Lite Codec pack, both 32bit and 64bit versions (I have Win7 64bit)
     * Leave the configuration until later
 * Install updated ffdshow MPEG-4 codec, both 32bit and 64bit version
 * Configure ffdshow (make sure H. 264/AVC is assigned a decoder)
 * Install AviSynth (this is the important bit)
 * For each video file you need to open in VirtualDub, create a .AVS script file
     * In it, simply add the following line:
     * DirectShowSource("fullPathAndFilename.mp4")

 At first I thought that creating this script file every clip was a bind.
 Then I glanced over the documentation [avisynth.org ](http://avisynth.org "avisynth.org")

 You can script your video editing!
 As a programmer this is awesome.
 I could source control my edits.
 If I decide to swap editing software, I don't have to start everything again, as my filter settings, in and out points, andf likely a ton of other stuff is safe in my text file.

 I've yet to explore this properly - this is one evening's exploration, so there should be more to come.

-&nbsp;